• Home

 The Gulf War Military Parades of 1991: The National Victory Celebration

 Many news outlets have reported in 2018 that the last time America experienced a major military parade featuring hardware, troops, and commanding officers was in 1991.
-The National Victory Celebration featured approximately 200 thousand spectators cheering on eight thousand troops, tanks, and Patriot Missile batteries were rolled out across the Arlington Memorial Bridge in Washington D.C. on June 8, 1991.
+The National Victory Celebration featured approximately 200,000 spectators cheering on 8,000 troops as tanks and Patriot Missile batteries were rolled out across the Arlington Memorial Bridge in Washington D.C. on June 8, 1991.
 General Norman Schwarzkopf led this event, with Stealth fighter jets flying above.

 How Much Do Major Military Parades Cost?